golemfactory/hackathons/README.md

     </a>
 </p>

-Welcome to the Golem Network Hackathons repository where you can find the links to resources about current and upcoming hackathons!
+In this (very new, albeit growing) repo you'll be able to find all information regarding Golem Hackathons, and all you need to build with us!
+In case we're missing something you need, please let us know!
+Just post an issue.

 ----

-## FIRST GOLEM ONLINE HACKATHON - DECEMBER 8TH 2020 / JANUARY 5TH 2021
+## HAPPENING NOW - FIRST GOLEM ONLINE HACKATHON - DECEMBER 8TH 2020 / JANUARY 5TH 2021

 [Golem Online Hackathon](https://blog.golemproject.net/golem-online-hackathon/) - December 8th 2020 to January 5th 2021:
 - Where? register at [Gitcoin](https://gitcoin.co/hackathon/golem/)